 </div>

-Now if we view our application in the browser, we have a result similar to the GIF below:
+Now, if you view your application in the browser, you’ll see a result similar to the GIF below:

-From the GIF, we can see that the content displayed on our portfolio page matches the content of our CMS.
+The GIF shows that the content displayed on your portfolio page matches the content of your CMS.

-Also, to make our portfolio stand out to recruiters and clients, we can add some creative and cool animations to it.
-The following libraries can help us to easily do this: Framer Motion, tsParticles, and Three.js.
+To make your portfolio stand out to recruiters and clients, add some creative and interactive animations to it.
+These libraries can help you do that: Framer Motion, tsParticles, and Three.js.